David Clevenger President

 David currently serves as President of Kids Wish Network’s board of directors.
 He frequently volunteers and personally assists Kids Wish Network with wish granting and gift-giving programs.

 Andrew Gottlieb Treasurer

 Andrew, a retired tax accountant and former real estate agent, resides in Cooper City, Florida.
 He is currently working in the Broward County Education System as a substitute teacher.
-Andrew loves working with children and volunteers his services through Broward County Special Olympics coaching basketball, soccer and swimming.
-Andrew earned his master’s degree from the University of Florida, he holds bachelor degrees in general business from Jacksonville University and accounting from Florida Atlantic University.
+Andrew loves working with children and also volunteers his services, through Broward County Special Olympics coaching basketball, soccer and swimming.
+Andrew earned his master’s degree from the University of Florida; he holds bachelor degrees in general business from Jacksonville University and accounting from Florida Atlantic University.

-Andrew has been a long-time supporter of Kids Wish Network through his personal generosity and that of his Family Foundation, the Arnold and Joy Gottlieb Family Foundation.
-In 2008 he joined Kids Wish Network’s board of directors and currently serves as Treasurer.
+Andrew has been a long supported Kids Wish Network through the generosity of his Family Foundation, the Arnold and Joy Gottlieb Family Foundation and in 2008 he joined Kids Wish Network’s board of directors.

-Andrew and his family have generously sponsored events at children’s hospitals throughout Florida, New York and Texas, which include:
+Andrew and his family generously sponsor annual events at children’s hospitals throughout Florida, New York and Texas, which include:

 - Joe DiMaggio Children’s Hospital, Hollywood, FL

 - Southwest Florida Children’s Hospital, Ft.
 Myers, FL